JanEPFL/JanEPFL.github.io/README.md

 The following plot depicts the distribution of the different ethnicities of the movie characters in our dataset.
 It is clearly visible that the majority of the characters are white.
 ![Plot10](https://user-images.githubusercontent.com/115152807/209190539-a0584b66-48ff-43be-89b0-2d11be17eb32.png)
-##	Did ethnical diversity in (successful) movies change over time?
+##	Did ethnical diversity in movies change over time?
-The following plot shows the distribution of the races of all movie characters for each decade.
+The next plot shows the distribution of the races of all movie characters for each decade.
 As we can see, the vast majority of movie characters in every decade is white and the dominance of white characters has its peak in the 1950s.
 However, since then the share of Asian and especially Black or African American characters has increased.
 This implies that the cast of movies has become more diverse over time.
 ![Plot11](https://user-images.githubusercontent.com/115152807/209192030-38489df2-2862-4316-8469-7fa7be316b8e.png)

-##	Did the gender ratio of the cast in (successful) movies change over time?
+##	Did the gender ratio of the cast in movies change over time?
 The following plot demonstrates the gender distribution of the movie cast for each decade.
 As we can see, the distribution was nearly even in the 1910s and then changed in favor of a male superiority, which had its peak in the 1970s.
 Since then the share of female actors in the cast is slightly increasing.
 However, the distribution in the 2010s is still 2:1 in favor of males.
 ![Plot12](https://user-images.githubusercontent.com/115152807/209193221-4388528e-38ed-4aa5-a18f-9b0e48a70b19.png)
 ![Plot13](https://user-images.githubusercontent.com/115152807/209194110-2c4fa8d9-7e0c-41c1-809d-a2a048ac2738.png)

-## Did the age distribution of men and women of the cast in (successful) movies change over time?
+## Did the age distribution of men and women of the cast in movies change over time?
 The following plot demonstrates the evolution of the age distribution of movie actors over the decades.
 As we can see, in the 1940s the group of actors, who were in their 30s was by far the biggest group.
 Since then,their share decreased steadily over each decade and in the 2010s the age distribution is more equally distributed than ever before.
 Therefore, we can conclude that in the regard of age, diversity increased over time.
 ![Plot14](https://user-images.githubusercontent.com/115152807/209194265-a755cada-7575-4883-a730-7680ba750de2.png)